Meppel

 Meppel (/nl/; Drents: Möppelt) is a city and municipality in the Northeastern Netherlands.
 It constitutes the southwestern part of the province of Drenthe.
 Meppel is the smallest municipality in Drenthe, with a total area of about 57 km2.
 As of 1 July 2021, it had a population of 34,506 with over 30,000 inhabitants within city limits.

+While it is a small city, it has a rich trading history.
+Agriculture and shipbuilding were important sources of income for Meppel.
+The market also played an important regional role.
+The city owes its regional tourist appeal to its accessibility via the canals for pleasure boats and its characteristic, densely built-up old town center with its squares.

 People born in Meppel are occasionally referred to as Meppeler Muggen in Dutch; this translates as 'mosquitoes from Meppel'.
 The nickname comes from a traditional folk tale.
 The people of Meppel thought the church tower was on fire, but after closer inspection, they realised it was only a swarm of mosquitoes.